MarkWithall/markwithall.github.com/_posts/2017-09-01-creating-c-dlls-for-use-with-csharp.md

 ---
 layout: post
 title: Creating C DLLs for use with C#
-description: Creating a DLL in C and then accessing it from C# has always seemed like a aunting task.
+description: Creating a DLL in C and then accessing it from C# has always seemed like a daunting task.
 I decided to give it a go and found it to be surprisingly straightforward.
 categories: programming
 extra_styles: syntax.css
 ---